patch-e/Passwird-Deals/README.md

 Current Version: 2.1

+- 2.2 Update release approved to the App Store, ?, 2013
 - 2.1 Update release approved to the App Store, February 15, 2013
 - 2.0 Update release approved to the App Store, January 8, 2013
 - 1.9.1 Update release approved to the App Store, September 20, 2012